globalaiplatform/langdiff/docs/api/parser.md

 ## Event System

-All streaming types support three main events:
+All streaming types support common events, with type-specific additional events:

 ### on_start()
 Called when streaming begins for a value: